CityofToronto/bdit_data-sources/volumes/vds/readme.md

 ## How do I access it?
 Where is the OpenData (if it exists)?
 - Cleaned data is stored in `bigdata`, `vds` schema.
 - Raw data is stored in `transnomis` postgres database `public` schema, which can be accessed by remoting in to terminal server and using connection details stored in Airflow.
-- Internally, [ITS Central](https://itscentral.corp.toronto.ca/) is helpful for exploring the detector inventory.
+- [ITS Central](https://itscentral.corp.toronto.ca/) is helpful for exploring the detector inventory.
+Jesse can help you gain access.
 - OpenData: RESCU data was never added to OpenData due to data quality concerns, however this decision should be reviewed with improved availability due to new pipeline and ability to formulate better data quality metrics.
 In particular `veh_speeds_15min` could be released in a similar pattern to existing `wys` OpenData release and may be of interest to public.

 ## Data Availability
 - Tables `vds.raw_vdsdata` and `vds.raw_vdsvehicledata` and related summary tables (`counts_15min`, `counts_15min_bylane`, `veh_length_15min`, `veh_speeds_15min`) have data from 2021-11-01 and beyond pulled from ITSC using the new process described here.
-- Data for table `vds.counts_15min` before 2021-11 was backfilled from the `rescu` schema, and only for certain columns.
-No other tables contain data before 2021-11.
+- Data for table `vds.counts_15min` from 2017-01-01 to 2021-10-31 was backfilled from `rescu.volumes_15min`, and contains nulls for certain columns: `lanes`, `num_distinct_lanes`, `num_obs`.
+Only highway RESCU sensors were included in this old schema.
 - There are various data outages, although many are eliminated under this new vds pipeline.

 ## How was it aggregated & filtered?
 What pitfalls should I avoid?